 - drowsiness, tiredness, or fatigue

-- sleep disorders such as sleep apnea (when you stop breathing for short periods during sleep)
+- sleep disorders, such as sleep apnea or

 Although less common, excessive yawning could also indicate:

 To identify the cause of excessive yawning, your doctor may first

 ask you about your sleep habits.
 They will want to make sure that you are